Mechanisms for belief elicitation without ground truth: Mechanisms

 \subsubsection{Proper Proxy Scoring Rules}

-\textcite{witkowski_proper_2017} present a related idea: Combine agents estimates and score agents against the combination of estimates.
-For example, subjects could be properly scored against the mean of all estimates.
-These scoring methods are called \textit{Proper Proxy Scoring Rules}.
-The authors are aware of the fact that this mechanism is not necessarily leading to incentives for truthful elicitation, and mostly motivate it in the context of standard forecasting.
-However, the mechanism actually possesses strong incentives for truthfulness if there is a wisdom-of-crowd-effect.
-The wisdom-of-crowds is a phenomenon that occurs when multiple individual estimates are combined to form a single consensus estimate.
-Such a consensus estimate is usually better (in expectation) than any individual estimate from within that group (\cite{surowiecki_wisdom_2004}, \cite{clemen_combining_1989}).
-If all subjects believe that the combined measure is a \textit{better estimate} of truth than their own belief, and everyone else is truthful, then the own payoff is maximized for submitting the own belief.
-The combined estimate serves as a proxy for truth.
+\textit{Proper Proxy Scoring Rules} improve upon Output Agreement by strengthening the incentives for truthfulness: Instead of rewarding agreement, respondents are rewarded for reporting a \textit{combination} of others' reports \parencite{witkowski_proper_2017}, utilizing the wisdom-of-crowds.
+For example, respondents could be properly scored against the mean of all estimates.
+The wisdom-of-crowds is a phenomenon that occurs when respondents' reports are combined to form a single consensus estimate.
+Such a consensus estimate is usually better (in expectation) than any individual report from within that group of respondents \parencite{surowiecki_wisdom_2004, clemen_combining_1989}.
+Proper Proxy Scoring Rules may be effective because if all respondents perceive the combined measure as a \textit{better estimate} of truth than their own belief, the respondents' reward is maximized for reporting their belief if everyone is truthful.
+The combined estimate acts as a proxy for the truth. \textcite{witkowski_proper_2017} acknowledge the fact that this mechanism is not fully incentive-compatible in theory, and primarily motivate it in the context of standard forecasting.

 \textcite{papakonstantinou_mechanism_2011} propose a similar mechanism in which reports are combined to obtain an aggregate measure that each individual report is scored against.
-The paper assumes that subjects report Gaussian distributions of a real variable and that subjects need to engage in costly effort to obtain signals.
+The paper assumes that respondents report Gaussian distributions over a real variable and that respondents need to engage in costly effort to obtain signals.
 By conducting a second-price auction prior to elicitation of reports, the payouts are scaled such that the cost of effort is guaranteed to be compensated.
 The Gaussian distributions are added up such that the combined measure that reports are compared against resembles the mean.
 The authors claim that this provides incentive-compatibility.